“The dead, shrivell’d hand, as she clasps it with glee

 But be as the Dead for the Dead Man’s sake!”

 The passage above is taken from R.H.Barham’s “The Ingoldsby Legends” (1840) a collection of folklore stories told in rhyme.
-It’s first story introduces the reader to the mysterious “Hand of Glory”.
-Although witches were supposed to make and use the Hand of Glory for their own dire needs, it was an in fact a robber’s charm that would enable the user to break in to property undetected without fear or discovery.
+Its first story introduces the reader to the mysterious “Hand of Glory”, a preserved hand, preferably the left hand of a hung thief.
+Although witches were supposed to make and use the Hand of Glory for their own dire needs, it was in fact a robber’s charm that would enable the user to break into property undetected without fear or discovery.

 Once the candle was finished the robber would remember the Hand of Glory incantation and would be on his way.